PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_2.0.md

 If you want to see it in motion, watch the [PhobGCC 2.0 Assembly Video](https://www.youtube.com/watch?v=hWuvy4ZEgG0).

-Unlike previous releases, PhobGCC v2.0 is much more beginner friendly and it is possible to build a PhobGCC as your very first soldering project.
+Unlike previous releases, PhobGCC v2.0 is much more beginner friendly and if you follow the instructions precisely it is possible to build a PhobGCC as your very first soldering project.

 It is still recommended to get a soldering practice kit to build your physical understanding of the soldering process with before you start.

+And make sure to follow **every single step** without fail, because there's many ways to make the controller nonfunctional.

 # Tools